Skip to content

 We hope these explanations have shed some light 💡 on the difference between a double bridle and a snaffle — we look forward to walking you through the different bit options you can use on your bridle and/or snaffle very soon! 🌈

-Follow us and be the first to discover our latest news and tips! 🌟
+Follow us and never miss our latest news and tips! 🌟